badgeir/ule/README.md

 	>>>motors
 	[Paddle: Discrete(3) Motor]

 This scene holds two sensors, an Image sensor with the name 'Camera' and a Vector sensor called 'Ball'.
+It also holds a motor named 'Paddle'.
 For those familiar with openai gym, sensors and motors are in fact abstractions of gym's *spaces*, that define the valid actions and observations for the motors and sensors.
 The Vector space defines a float vector of length N (where N = 3 for the Ball sensor), and the Image space is really a renamed version of gym's Box.
 In ULE, the intention is not to work directly on those spaces, but rather through the sensor and motor abstractions.
 Each sensor and motor holds a name and a value, available through getter and setter methods.

 	>>> sensors[0].name()
 	'Ball'